JamesOConnor/sat_giffer/README.md

 ### Description ###
 A Django project for making RGB satellite gifs from a slippy map box input.
 Inspired by [Vincent Sargo](https://twitter.com/_VincentS_)

-You'll need to update the paths in sat_giffer/settings to get it to run locally.
 You'll also need an AWS account + credentials for interactions with S3/The buckets hosting the satellite data.

 Output looks like a time series gif like this: